LGBTQ rights in Kenya: Views of government officials

 The other frontier of marginalization is the gay rights movement.
 Gay rights are human rights.
 Here I'm simply confining my statement to the context of human rights and social justice paradigm, and avoiding the controversy that exists in our constitutions and various legislation.
 As far as I know, human rights principles that we work on, do not allow us to implement human rights selectively.
 We need clarity on this issue within the human rights movement in East Africa, if we are to face the challenges that are spearheaded by powerful political and religious forces in our midst.
 I find the arguments made by some of our human rights activists, the so-called "moral arguments", simply rationalizations for using human rights principles opportunistically and selectively.
 We need to bring together the opposing viewpoints in the movement of this issue for final and conclusive debate.

-When former U.S. President Barack Obama visited Kenya in July 2015, Kenyan President Uhuru Kenyatta rebutted Obama's stance on equal rights for all, including sexual orientation, by stating that for Kenyans LGBT rights are a non-issue and not in line with Kenyan culture.
+When former U.S. President Barack Obama visited Kenya in July 2015, Kenyan President Uhuru Kenyatta rebutted Obama's stance on equal rights for all, including sexual orientation, by stating that for Kenyans LGBTQ rights are a non-issue and not in line with Kenyan culture.

-In April 2018, Kenyan President Uhuru Kenyatta said that LGBT rights are "not acceptable" and "of no importance to the people of the Republic of Kenya."
-He also added that the LGBT rights issue in Kenya is not an "issue of human rights" but an "issue of [Kenyan] society and culture."
+In April 2018, Kenyan President Uhuru Kenyatta said that LGBTQ rights are "not acceptable" and "of no importance to the people of the Republic of Kenya."
+He also added that the LGBTQ rights issue in Kenya is not an "issue of human rights" but an "issue of [Kenyan] society and culture."

 LGBT rights movement in Kenya

-LGBT rights organisations in Kenya include Galck+, Gay Kenya Trust, National Gay & Lesbian Human Rights Commission, and the East Africa Trans Health & Advocacy Network.
+LGBTQ rights organisations in Kenya include Galck+, Gay Kenya Trust, National Gay & Lesbian Human Rights Commission, and the East Africa Trans Health & Advocacy Network.

 In March 2019, 3 out of 5 judges in the Court of Appeal ruled that the government could not use colonial-era laws criminalising gay sexual activity to block the National Gay Lesbian Human Rights Commission (NGLHRC) from being registered as a non-profit organization, and dismissed the appeal after the government's Non-Governmental Organisations Coordination Board rejecting its application for registration as a charity on the basis that it was for gay and lesbian people.
 The government appealed the judgment to the Supreme Court, which in a 3-2 decision in 2023 dismissed the appeal.

 The body of murdered LGBTQ activist and fashion business owner, Edwin Chiloba, was found in Uasin Gishu on 3 January 2023.

 On April 30, 2024, the Mombasa High Court issued a ruling to stop anti-gay groups from inciting violence against the LGBTQ+ community, which was initiated by the Centre for Minority Rights and Strategic Litigation (CMRSL) who are seeking to protect the LGBTQ+ community from discrimination.
 The final ruling of this decision is expected to be on July 24, 2024.